 EXTRA CREDIT: There will be assigned extra credit for the exams.
 Extra credit opportunities are available to the entire

 class and will include writing assignments, puzzles, practice quizzes and may differ for individual chapters.
 You need to complete the extra credit as assigned to receive credit.

-you do not have a passing grade in the class you do not have the basic knowledge of the subject necessary to pass the course.
+If you do not have a passing grade in the class you do not have the basic knowledge of the subject necessary to pass

 to be used in an exam.
 Electronic dictionaries are not allowed in an exam.
 If you don’t understand a term in a question or don’t understand